Tax Reform · Legislation · Q1 2026

 The rate increase adjusts the outcome of every tax calculation built on the old 12.5% baseline.
 The most immediate effects:

-The SDC rate on actual dividend distributions has been reduced from 17% to 5% for dividends paid out of profits earned from 1 January 2026 onwards.
-This is the most commercially significant change in the reform for most existing Cyprus structures — it directly affects the cost of extracting profits to domiciled Cyprus-resident shareholders.
+The SDC rate on actual dividend distributions has been reduced from 17% to 5% for dividends paid from profits earned from 1 January 2026 onwards.
+This is the most commercially important change in the reform for most existing Cyprus structures.
+It directly reduces the cost of extracting profits for domiciled Cyprus-resident shareholders.

-The Deemed Dividend Distribution mechanism, which automatically deemed undistributed profits as distributed for SDC purposes two years after the end of the tax year in which they arose, is abolished for profits earned from 1 January 2026 onwards.
+The Deemed Dividend Distribution mechanism, which automatically treated undistributed profits as distributed for SDC purposes two years after the year in which they arose, is abolished for profits earned from 1 January 2026 onwards.

-Under the old framework, a Cyprus company that retained profits without distributing them as dividends would still trigger SDC liability on those profits after two years — even if no cash had moved.
+Under the old framework, a Cyprus company retaining profits would still trigger SDC liability on those profits after two years, even if no cash moved.
 For companies with domiciled shareholders, this created an unavoidable SDC cost on retained earnings.

 Transitional rule: DDD continues to apply to profits from the 2024 and 2025 tax years.
-The DDD mechanism for those years remains in force until 31 December 2027.
-Companies should review their retained earnings position for 2024–2025 before the transitional window closes.
+The mechanism for those years remains in force until 31 December 2027.
+Companies should review their retained earnings for 2024 and 2025 before the transitional window closes.

-Combined with the SDC reduction in section 02, the abolition of DDD represents a fundamental shift in how Cyprus treats retained and distributed profits — making the jurisdiction significantly more attractive for operating companies that need to retain earnings for reinvestment.
+Combined with the SDC reduction in section 02, the abolition of DDD changes how Cyprus treats retained and distributed profits.
+For operating companies that need to hold earnings back for reinvestment, Cyprus is now considerably more attractive than it was.

 These changes interact with Cyprus's existing personal tax exemptions, which remain intact: